soliforte/kestrel/README.md

 Refreshing the browser clears the map of all markers.

 # TODO

-⋅⋅* ~~Center on operator.~~
+1. ~~Center on operator.~~
-⋅⋅* Draw Drivepath.
+2. Draw Drivepath.
-⋅⋅* Cache offline map tiles.
+3. Cache offline map tiles.
-⋅⋅* Parse devices and create pins for networks.
-⋅⋅*   -Avoid plotting ALL networks
-⋅⋅*   -Only pull devices of interest?
-⋅⋅*   -Only most recently heard over n time?
+4. Search function

 # Installation